seb-odessa/cargo-bot/README.md

 # cargo-bot
-# Aim to play with Rust Lang
+The aim to play with Rust Lang